NETWAYS/ansible-collection-icinga/roles/ifw/README.md

 - `ifw_api_feature: boolean`
   Whether to enable the Icinga for Windows API Check Forwarder.
+  Be sure to install the `service` component if you want to make use of this feature.
   [Read more about the Icinga for Windows API Check Forwarder](https://icinga.com/docs/icinga-for-windows/latest/doc/110-Installation/30-API-Check-Forwarder/).
   Default: `true`